CouncilofLorien/counciloflorien.github.io/docs/cards/W/when-i-know-anything.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Light enchantment.
-Playable on a sage during the site phase at a site where "Information" is playable.
-Tap sage and site.
-Tap sage to modify one corruption check by a character in his company by +3.
+> > _Light enchantment._ ***Playable on a sage during the site phase at a site where "Information" is playable.*** Tap sage and site. <br>&ensp;Tap sage to modify one corruption check by a character in his company by +3.
 Sage makes a corruption check.
 > >
 > > {: .fs-3 }
 > > _“‘You are an interfering old busybody,' laughed Bilbo, 'but I expect you know best, as usual.'
 'I do-when I know anything...’”_ ***---&#65279;LotRI***